Isomux Design and Architecture

 Steering interrupts the agent and sends it immediately; queueing puts it in a queue for when it's done.

-For isomux, I default to queueing, because I want to reuse the same queue for agents sending messages to other agents.
+For isomux, I default to queueing, because I reuse the same queue for agents sending messages to other agents.
 An agent steering another agent seems too disruptive.

 It's still important to offer a UI option to flush the queue immediately, so there's a "Send now" button.